FlinkML/flink-jpmml/README.md

 Some useful insights from the code:
 - in order to load the PMML model, you need to specify only the PMML source path
 - `ModelReader` is a lazy reader and it provides the right reading abstraction to TaskManagers
-- The resulting `PMMLModel` will be **loaded once** for each TaskManager running on your architecture at _construction time_
+- The resulting `PMMLModel` will be **loaded by once** factory for each TaskManager running on your architecture at _construction time_
 - the `PmmlModel.predict` method expects Flink Vectors as input event and, if you want to manage NaNs, an optional replace value;